The Perfect Marriage Between Oil & Gas and Renewables

 BESSs: Powering the Grid - and Beyond

-• BESSs are essential for stabilizing power grids as intermittent renewables like solar and wind grow
+• BESSs are essential for stabilizing power grids as intermittent renewable sources like solar and wind increase.

 However, the role of BESS is expanding far beyond grid-scale stabilization.

-As we move toward a more decentralized energy future, lithium-ion battery systems are being installed in homes, factories, commercial buildings, and local microgrids — bringing clean, flexible power closer to where it is needed.
+As we move toward a more decentralized energy future, lithium-ion battery systems are being installed in homes, factories, commercial buildings, and local microgrids - bringing clean, flexible power closer to where it's needed.
 In a world that demands both resilience and decarbonization, BESS will be foundational.

-This is no temporary spike — it is a structural shift.
-Unlike fossil fuels, lithium is not burned.
-It is built into long-lived energy assets, whose value compounds over time.
+This is no temporary spike - it's a structural shift.
+Unlike fossil fuels, lithium isn't burned.
+Instead, it's built into long-lived energy assets whose value compounds over time.

 Market Size For Evs & Besss

-EVs continue to drive lithium demand — and the acceleration of intermittent renewable energy resources is only increasing it further.
+EVs continue to drive lithium demand, and the rapid growth of intermittent renewable energy sources is pushing it even further.

 A perfect marriage between old energy and new energy.

-Renewables are booming - Global capacity is expected to grow +209% by 2050.
+Renewables are booming - global capacity is expected to grow by +209% by 2050.
 Electrification is accelerating.
 Wind and solar are breaking records.
 Battery storage is scaling faster than ever.
-But this is not a replacement story — it is a reinforcement story.
+But this isn't a replacement story - it's a reinforcement story.

-Global energy demand is set to rise 12.5% by 2050, and renewables — while essential — cannot shoulder the entire load alone, especially not on the timeline the climate crisis demands.
+Global energy demand is set to rise 12.5% by 2050, and while renewables are essential, they can't shoulder the entire load alone, especially not on the timeline the climate crisis demands.
 Even under the most ambitious climate scenarios, oil demand is projected to keep rising through 2030 and will remain a part of the energy mix for decades.

-Electric vehicles are expected to only displace 6 million barrels of oil daily by then — but that still amounts to just 5% of total global oil demand.
-This is not a story of substitution.
+Electric vehicles are expected to displace only 6 million barrels of oil per day by then, still only about 5% of the total global oil demand.
+This isn't a story of substitution.

-This is not a story of substitution.
-It is a story of addition — and transformation.
+This isn't a story of substitution.
+It's a story of addition and transformation.

-• Targeting electrification barely dents the oil & gas industry — but it delivers massive CO₂ savings.
+• Targeting electrification barely dents the oil and gas industry, but it delivers massive CO₂ savings.

 • The oil & gas industry holds underutilized resources - like lithium-rich wastewater - an overlooked feedstock that can become a cornerstone of clean battery production.